 LEADING THE RESEARCH

 From these programmatic developments, a major research program emerged in the college, at first with research projects developed by individual faculty and then with the creation of major research centers in the college: the Center for Rehabilitation Technology (1980, now the Center for Assistive Technology and Environmental Access), the Construction Resource Center (1987), and the Center for Geographic Information Systems (1995).
-Today, the research scope of the college includes construction, rehabilitation technology for disabled persons, geographic information systems, energy conservation, building information modeling, smart growth, music technology, architectural visualization, architectural psychology / programming / evaluation, and architectural history, theory and criticism.
-The other research centers include the IMAGINE Lab (1990s), Advanced Wood Products Laboratory (2001), and the Center for Quality Growth and Regional Development (2003).
+Today, the research scope of the college includes construction, rehabilitation technology for disabled persons, geographic information systems, energy conservation, building information modeling, smart growth, music technology, architectural visualization, environment and behavior, healthcare design, and architectural history, theory and criticism.
+The other research centers include the Digital Building Lab, formerly the Advanced Wood Products Laboratory (2001), and the Center for Quality Growth and Regional Development (2003).

 In 1991, the music department became a sixth academic unit of the College.
 Whereas music has been in existence at Georgia Tech for over one-hundred years in a service capacity, it was not until 2006 that the Georgia Board of Regents approved the first named degree—a Master of Science in Music Technology.
 Over 1200 students each semester participate in music through the Glee Club, bands, ensembles, and music classes.
-Currently the College is working with the Colleges of Engineering and Computing on establishing an interdisciplinary center focusing on music technology that will be housed within the College.
+The Center for Music Technology is doing advanced research on music retrieval, robotic musicianship and predictive music.

 The late Dean Thomas D. Galloway (Ph.D., University of Washington, 1972), appointed in 1992, focused his efforts to redefine the mission of the College, strengthen its academic programs, integrate research programs with academic instruction, and to fully engage the College with the expanded academic, research, and service missions of the Institute.
 What emerged under his leadership was a new vision of the College of Architecture, replete with major opportunities in the development of new paradigms of design pedagogy and practice; in the emphasis upon the nature of world cities and their challenges; and in the relationship between technology and the arts.

-In March of 2007, the unexpected death of Dean Galloway brought on a period of transition.
-Professor and Associate Dean Douglas C. Allen (MA Landscape Architecture, Harvard University, 1976), who has been a faculty member in the College for over thirty years, agreed to serve as Interim Dean during an international search for a new leader.
-Under Dean Allen, the College continued to move forward—hiring a full-time communications officer for the College, creating task forces to revisit and reinforce its strategic plan, and re-thinking its College-wide brand, publications, and outreach opportunities.
+In March of 2007, the unexpected death of Dean Galloway brought a period of transition.
+Professor and Associate Dean Douglas C. Allen (M.A.
+Landscape Architecture, Harvard University, 1976), who has been a faculty member in the College for over 30 years, agreed to serve as interim dean during an international search for a new leader.
+Under Dean Allen, the College continued to move forward—hiring a full-time communications officer for the College and re-thinking its College-wide brand, publications, and outreach opportunities.

 In the fall of 2007, the Georgia Tech Office of the Provost led the international search for a permanent dean, which resulted in the appointment of Alan Balfour to dean of the college and professor of architecture beginning July 2008.
 He was most recently dean of the School of Architecture at Rensselaer Polytechnic Institute (RPI) in Troy, New York.
-Among his administrative roles, Balfour has served as chairman of the Architectural Association School of Architecture in London and dean of the School of Architecture at Rice University in Houston, Texas.
-Prior to that, He was the director of the Architecture Program at Georgia Tech from 1977 to 1987.
+Among his administrative roles, Balfour served as chairman of the Architectural Association School of Architecture in London and dean of the School of Architecture at Rice University in Houston, Texas.
+Prior to that, he was the director of the architecture program at Georgia Tech from 1977 to 1987.

 Beginning in the fall of 2008 under the leadership of Dean Balfour, the College began a year-long celebration of 100 Years of Architecture at Georgia Tech.
-The centennial activities included lectures by its prominent alumni and faculty; exhibits on its history, students, faculty, and alumni; the publication of a book edited by Elizabeth Meredith Dowling (see below); a charette envisioning the next 100 years; all culminating in a party that included an installation by one of our young faculty members—Tristan Al Haddad.
-The documentation of the Centennial events can be found at the Centennial Archives.
+The centennial activities included lectures by prominent alumni and faculty; exhibits on history, students, faculty, and alumni; the publication of a book edited by Elizabeth Meredith Dowling (see below); and a charette envisioning the next 100 years.
+This all culminated in a party that included an installation by one of our young faculty members—Tristan Al Haddad.
+Dean Balfour returned to teaching in 2013.

-Today the college has over 1000 students and over 100 full- and part-time faculty.
-It, along with Georgia Tech, is embarking on another period of development with a joint focus on sustainability and innovation in a technologically driven world.
+Today the college has over 800 students and more than 100 full- and part-time faculty.
+It, along with Georgia Tech, is embarking on another period of development with a joint focus on creativity, design and innovation in a technologically driven world.
 If you are interested in researching the history of the College, its alumni, or faculty, visit the Georgia Tech Design Archives, where the College’s archives—the Heffernan Design Archives—are now being maintained.